trys/trysv4/site/content/blog/on-error-handling.md

 ## Code will fail

 Your code will error, and that's fine, everyone's does.
-Accepting that is an empowering step, it's the first step towards writing [resilient code](https://resilientwebdesign.com/).
+Accepting that is empowering, it's the first step towards writing [resilient code](https://resilientwebdesign.com/).
 The web is a chaotic place full of packet-loss, ad-blockers and browsers in various states of stability - even the best code can fail in these conditions.
 Therefore, how we handle failure is crucial.

 **Websites, URLs and APIs are public interfaces.
 They'll be used in whatever way a user deems fit.** We cannot pin that down, it's what makes the web special.
 If a user wishes to browse a site blocking images, CSS and JavaScript, they can.
 Failing to return sensible error messages makes the users' interaction with the interface more challenging.
 This extends from Exceptions to 404, 500 & offline pages, empty API responses, toasts and form validation.